artermi/artermi.github.io/note.md

 My notes was written in Overleaf, Hackmd, and hand-written.

 In the first hand, I wanted to type everything in Hackmd, since markdown is easy and beautify.
-However, I later found out markdown compiles very slow if it contain a lot of mathematic notation.
+However, I later found out markdown compiles very slow if it contains a lot of mathematic notations.

 I now type everything in pdf file (with Overleaf).